-The Change Agent provides cutting edge resources for teaching social issues, powerful student writing that inspires discussion, and many ready-to-use lesson plans – all oriented toward a multi-level audience.
+The Change Agent provides socially relevant content, powerful student writing that inspires discussion, and ready-to-use, CCR-aligned lesson plans – all oriented toward a multi-level audience.
 Subscribe now and receive a new issue every March and September.
 Include the online option in your order and receive full access to all of our back issues as well as our issue extras and growing collection of audio articles.
 See sample pages and sample audio.

 Take a video tour of the new website!